mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 - An element selector is less specific — it will select all elements of that type that appear on a page — so will get a lower score.
 - A class selector is more specific — it will select only the elements on a page that have a specific `class` attribute value — so will get a higher score.

 Example time!
-Below we again have two rules that could apply to the `h1`.
-The below `h1` ends up being colored red — the class selector gives its rule a higher specificity, and so it will be applied even though the rule with the element selector appears further down in the source order.
+Below, we again have two rules that could apply to the `<h1>`.
+The `<h1>` below ends up being colored red — the class selector `main-heading` gives its rule a higher specificity, and so it will be applied even though the rule with the `<h1>` element selector appears further down in the source order.

 {{EmbedGHLiveSample("css-examples/learn/cascade/specificity-simple.html", '100%', 600)}}